USS Philadelphia (1799): Capture

 During the First Barbary War, Philadelphia, accompanied by USS Vixen, cruised off Tripoli until October 31, 1803.
-While giving chase and firing upon a Libyan navy ship, it ran aground on an uncharted reef 2 mi off Tripoli Harbor.
+While giving chase and firing upon a Tripoli navy ship, it ran aground on an uncharted reef 2 mi off Tripoli Harbor.
 The captain, William Bainbridge, tried to refloat the ship, first laying the sails aback, and casting off three bow anchors and shifting the guns aftward, but a strong wind and rising waves drove her further aground.

 He ordered the crew to jettison many of the cannons, barrels of water, and other heavy articles overboard in order to lighten the ship, but this too failed.
 They sawed off the foremast in one last desperate attempt to lighten it.
-In order not to resupply the Tripoli pirates, Captain Bainbridge ordered holes drilled in the ship's bottom, gunpowder dampened, sails set afire, and all other weapons thrown overboard before he surrendered.
+In order not to resupply the Tripoli pirates (navy soldiers of Tripoli government), Captain Bainbridge ordered holes drilled in the ship's bottom, magazine flooded, pumps sabotaged, and all other weapons thrown overboard before he surrendered.
 The Pasha's officials enslaved the American officers and men as war captives.

 Burning

-The Tripoli pirates had finally managed to refloat Philadelphia.
+The Tripoli pirates had finally managed to refloat Philadelphia on 2 November.
+The Bey communicated with his Consuls to see if there was any interest in purchasing her, where Tripoli couldn't man her properly.
 Americans believed that the warship was too great a prize to be allowed to remain in foreign hands, so the Navy decided to recapture or destroy it.
-After the United States had captured the Tripolitan ketch Mastico, it renamed her as Intrepid, but re-rigged the ship with short masts and triangular sails to look like a local ship.
+After the United States had captured the Tripolitan ketch Mastico, they renamed her as Intrepid, but re-rigged the ship with short masts and triangular sails to look like a local ship.

 Lieutenant Stephen Decatur, son of USS Philadelphia's first captain, led a party of 83 volunteers to carry out this task.
 On February 16, 1804, under the cover of night and in the guise of a ship in distress that had lost all anchors in a storm and needed a place to tie up, Decatur sailed Intrepid next to Philadelphia.
 The Americans boarded the prize and, after making sure that she was not seaworthy, burned the ship where she lay in Tripoli Harbor.
 Decatur's force suffered only one wounded member and killed at least 20 Tripolitans.

 Britain's Viscount Nelson is said to have called this feat "the most bold and daring act of the Age".
 The authenticity of this quote remains in doubt.

 The crewmen captured in 1803 were released pursuant to the 1805 Treaty of Tripoli, which ended the war.
 Philadelphia's anchor was returned to the United States on April 7, 1871, when Mehmed Halet Pasha, the Ottoman governor, presented it to the captain of the visiting Guerriere.

+The wreck of the Philadelphia was rediscovered in 1904 then lost again due to harbor construction and dredging.